Are you wondering how to get started on your investing journey?

 Now imagine if you had hit the panic button and took out your money when the markets slipped 30%.

-Here is a chart of the average S&P 500 returns from 1996-2011, and the returns if you had missed the best performing days of the year.
+Here is a chart of the average S&P 500 returns from 1996-2011, and the corresponding returns if you had missed the best performing days of the year.

 Source: SchwabCenter for Financial Research

 That means that if you were trying to time the market and missed just the top 10 days, your returns would be cut almost in half!

 This was even more exacerbated in a volatile year like 2020 – if you had missed holding the S&P 500 for just 5 of the best days of the year, you would have missed out on 30% of the year’s gains!

 Alternatively, what would happen if you chose to buy and hold instead of trying to time the markets?

 Source: SchwabCenter for Financial Research

-What does this mean?
-If you had started investing in any year analyzed, you would have made at least a 3.1% average annual return after 20 years!
-Buy-and-hold investing delivers remarkably consistent positive annualized returns the longer your investing time horizon.
+If you had started investing in the S&P 500 in any given year in the study, you would have made at least a 3.1% average annual return after 20 years!
+Buy-and-hold investing delivers remarkably consistent positive annualized returns the longer your investing time horizon is.

 Of course, it’s not impossible to time the market in the short-term.
 However, a broken clock is right twice a day.
-The reality is that nobody has a crystal ball that can tell you exactly what will happen to the market in the near future.
+The reality is that nobody has a crystal ball that can tell you with certainty exactly what will happen with stock prices.

 It’s important for an investor to make rational investing decisions that are backed by data and research.

 However, the focus should really be on increasing your savings rate rather than focusing on picking the best investments.

-By buying one single ETF, you can have a globally diversified portfolio that is automatically rebalanced based on your risk tolerance, while also having a very low management expense ratio (MER) of around 0.2%.
+By buying one single ETF, you can have a globally diversified portfolio that is automatically rebalanced based on your risk tolerance, while incurring low management expense ratios (MERs) of around 0.2%.

 Mutual funds are investing portfolios that are actively managed by professional investment advisors.
 This is a more hands-off approach to investing since you’re essentially letting a professional do all the work.
-The main downside of mutual funds is that they usually come with high management fees.
+The main downside of mutual funds is that they usually come with higher management fees.